Do narcissists treat their ex like a stinky bag of trash?

 After a breakup, they crave the narcissistic supply they were addicted to, so they want to woo you back to get your attention.

-How to handle a narcissist ex?
+How to handle a narcissistic ex?

 No Contact is the only way to protect yourself from your narcissist ex.
 Keep yourself out of their sight and mind to help them forget you.